Condition Guide

 Linen-backed

-Linen backing is a reversible conservation process that stabilises fragile posters, helps them lie flat and makes them easier to handle, store and frame.
+Linen backing is a specialist conservation process that supports the poster, helps it lie flatter and can make fragile or previously folded posters easier to handle, store and frame.

 Quick comparison